Text

 (as in, "You don't say hi [and therefore aren't respectful of others]")

 (NOTE: As you can see, direct objects appear before verbs.
-This is why the sentence N bɛ bɔ Ameriki
+This is why sentences like N bɛ bɔ Ameriki

-is intransitive.
-We cannot say to say 'I come from America.'N bɛ Ameriki bɔ
+] is acting like an adverb.
+We cannot say .)N bɛ Ameriki bɔ

 Now that you have finally been introduced to verbs, we need to also take a step back to look at how people talk about verbs.
 Let me explain.